conwetlab/WMarket/doc/user-guide.rst

   be required to log in again.

 Finally, you can also deleted your account.
-To do so, just click the **Delete account** button.
+To do so, just click the **Delete account** button (the one indicated by the red button).
 You will be required to confirm the operation as can be seen in the following image.

 .. image:: /images/user-guide/delete_user_dialog.png
    :align: center